escamoteur/get_it_mixin/README.md

 ```
 which means you would have to pass two generic types, not only `T` but also `R`.
 If you pass `T` inside the `select` function the compiler is able to infer `R`.

-#### watchOnly & watchXonly
+#### watchOnly & watchXOnly
 Another popular pattern is that a business object implements `Listenable` like `ChangeNotifier` and it will notify its listeners whenever one of its properties changes.
-As we want to only rebuild a Widget when a value that it needs is updated `watchOnly()` lets you define which property you want tp observe and it will only trigger the rebuild if it really changes.
+As we want to only rebuild a Widget when a value that it needs is updated `watchOnly()` lets you define which property you want to observe, and it will only trigger the rebuild if it really changes.
 `watchXonly()` does the same but for nested `Listenables`

 ```Dart